osg-htc/operations/docs/services/topology.md

 ----------

 Topology is a webapp run with Apache on the host `topology.opensciencegrid.org`.
-The same daemon runs both the production and the ITB instances.
+The ITB instance runs on the host `topology-itb.opensciencegrid.org`.
-The host is a VM at Nebraska;
+The hosts are VMs at Nebraska;
 for SSH access, contact Derek Weitzel or Brian Bockelman.